fobordo/School_District_Analysis/README.md

  * The % Passing Reading decreased by 0.29013.
  * The % Overall Passing decreased by 0.317688.

-### How does replacing the ninth-grade scores affect the following:
+### How replacing the ninth-grade scores affected the following:
 #### Math and reading scores by grade
 The math and reading scores by grade for Thomas High School were the only metrics affected by repeating the analysis; the metrics for all other schools stayed the same.